Suzuki-gun: Championship success (2019–2021)

-Expansion to All Elite Wrestling and Disbandment (2021-2022)
+Expansion to All Elite Wrestling and disbandment (2021–2022)

 At All Elite Wrestling's All Out on September 5, Suzuki made his AEW debut by confronting Jon Moxley.
 On the episode of Dynamite following All Out on September 8, Moxley beat Suzuki in his debut match for the promotion.
 The next day, it was announced that he would reunite with Lance Archer under the Suzuki-gun name to confront Moxley again on the 15 September episode of Dynamite, thus bringing Archer back into the stable.
 On the September 29 episode of Rampage, Archer and Suzuki lost to the team of Eddie Kingston and Moxley in a lights out tag-team match, after the interruption of Homicide.
-Archer and Suzuki faced the duo again the following month on NJPW Strong in a Philledelphia Street Fight, where they were victorious.
+Archer and Suzuki faced the duo again the following month on NJPW Strong in a Philadelphia Street Fight, where they were victorious.
 On January 4 at Wrestle Kingdom 16, El Desperado, successfully retained the IWGP Junior Heavyweight Championship against Hiromu Takahashi and Suzuki won the Provisional KOPW 2022 trophy, although Dangerous Tekkers lost the IWGP Heavyweight Tag Team titles to Bishoman.

 In February during the NJPW New Years Golden Series, Suzuki lost the Provisional KOPW title to Toru Yano.
 In March, Sabre Jr defeated Tetsuya Naito in the New Japan Cup 2022 final, to win his second New Japan Cup for the group, however, he once again lost to IWGP World Heavyweight Champion Kazuchika Okada at Hyper Battle.
 In April at Ring of Honor's Supercard of Honor XV, Suzuki defeated Rhett Titus to win the ROH World Television Championship, his first American Professional Wrestling Championship.
 Suzuki lost the belt 12 days later to Samoa Joe on AEW Dynamite.
 In May at Wrestling Dontaku, Desperado lost the IWGP Junior Heavyweight Championship to Taiji Ishimori.
 Desperado attempted to rebound in the Best of the Super Juniors, where he competed in the B Block.
 Desperado finished top of his block, with 12 points.
 However, in the finals, Desperado once again lost to Hiromu Takahashi.
 In June at AEW x NJPW: Forbidden Door, El Desperado and Yoshinobu Kanemaru lost to Swerve in our Glory's Keith Lee and Swerve Strickland and Lance Archer defeated Nick Comoroto on the buy-in.
 On the main show, Suzuki teamed with the Jericho Appreciation Society's, Chris Jericho and Sammy Guevara to defeat the team of Eddie Kingston, Wheeler Yuta and Shota Umino and Zack Sabre Jr lost to Claudio Castagnoli.
 In July, Archer, Sabre Jr and Taichi all competed in the G1 Climax 32 tournament, competing in the A, C and B blocks respectively, though no men were able to advance to the semi-final round.
 In October, Sabre Jr competed in a tournament to crown the inaugural NJPW World Television Championship, he defeated Alex Zayne, David Finlay and Evil to advance to the tournament finals, where he will face Ren Narita at Wrestle Kingdom 17.
-In November, Archer and Suzuki teamed together in the World Tag League, where they finished with 8 points failing to adavance to the finals.
+In November, Archer and Suzuki teamed together in the World Tag League, where they finished with 8 points failing to advance to the finals.